bahrus/xtal-decorator/README.md

 The simplest validation is to specify the minimum number of targets the selector should locate before attaching the behavior.
 This is done via the min-element-count attribute.

 To achieve a much higher level of validation, one can add the attribute "validate-targets."
-If this is present,then the decorator won't apply elements until the targets is finds passes the test specified by functional propert targetValidator.
+If this is present,then the decorator won't apply elements until the targets is finds passes the test specified by functional property *targetValidator*.

 ## Referencing the component